hashicorp/terraform/docs/resource-instance-change-lifecycle.md

   provider-specified logic to upgrade the existing data to the latest schema.
-  However, it still represents the remote system as it was at the end of the last run, and so still doesn't take into account any changes that may have been made outside of Terraform.
+  However, it still represents the remote system as it was at the end of the last run, and so still doesn't take into account any changes that may have been made outside of mnptu.

-* The **Import ID** and **Import Stub State** are both details of the special process of importing pre-existing objects into a Terraform state, and so we'll wait to discuss those in a later section on importing.
+* The **Import ID** and **Import Stub State** are both details of the special process of importing pre-existing objects into a mnptu state, and so we'll wait to discuss those in a later section on importing.

 ## Provider Protocol API Functions

-The following sections describe the three provider API functions that are called to plan and apply a change, including the expectations Terraform Core enforces for each.
+The following sections describe the three provider API functions that are called to plan and apply a change, including the expectations mnptu Core enforces for each.

-For historical reasons, the original Terraform SDK is exempt from error messages produced when certain assumptions are violated, but violating them will often cause downstream errors nonetheless, because Terraform's workflow depends on these contracts being met.
+For historical reasons, the original mnptu SDK is exempt from error messages produced when certain assumptions are violated, but violating them will often cause downstream errors nonetheless, because mnptu's workflow depends on these contracts being met.

 The following section uses the word "attribute" to refer to the named